(Updated Apr, 2021)

 With the rise of ecommerce in Nigeria, it is no longer a question of whether or not people will buy your products online, the more prevalent question on the mind of the average business owner is where and how to sell these products online.
 So today I will take you on a short tour of some of the available solutions to you as a Nigerian business owner or entrepreneur.
 In no particular order, here’s a list

 Known increasingly as one of Nigeria’s largest online stores, Konga took things a step further when they announced the possibility for other merchants to sell their products on the Konga website.
 An obvious advantage this has is Konga’s already growing customer base, this gives your products the right exposure and lends some credence to your brand.
-There has been no official word on the details of this offer yet though, but with the list of innovative service offerings they have implemented so far, I can assure you that this will be worthwhile.

 Click here to check out the website -> http://www.konga.com/sell